prashik24/Flipkart-Clone/Readme.md

 why u are doing thi right now baato na  what to do ...hello everyone how are u

 do u know me
+if jaante to yeh na bolte aap sab mujhe